Skip to content

 @cap.js/solver

 @cap.js/solver is a standalone library that can be used to solve Cap challenges from the server.
-It's extremely simple (no dependencies, one single file) yet very fast and efficient.
+It's extremely simple (no dependencies, one single file) yet as fast and efficient as the widget.
 Note that it can only be used with Bun.
+Node.js support is not planned.

 Installation